EighthCoin/eighthcoin/README.md

-#EighthCoin
+#EighthCoin PoS + Masternode
 EighthCoin is a digital currency designed for low fees and instant transactions for payments all around the world and merchants that accept cryptocurrency as a form of payment.

 EighthCoin benefits from the open source and transparent nature of Bitcoin, and utilizes a more distributed encryption system known as Staking combined with a reward system for mining.
 This makes earning rewards more possible from your desktop and resist ASCI machines.
 EighthCoin is a PoS-based cryptocurrency.

 ##EighthCoin Specifications

 Coin name: EighthCoin

 Algorithm: Scrypt

-Type: PoW/PoS
+Coin Type :  POS / Masternode

 Symbol: 8TH

 Address Prefix: 8

-Total supply: 8,888,888,888 coins
+Total supply: 888,888,888 coins

-Block Reward: 88 coins normally
+Masternode: 800000 coins

 PoS percentage: 88% per year normally

+Stake Min Age: 8 min

+Stake Max Age: 88 Days

+Modifier Interval: 8 min time to elapse before new modifier is computed

 ##Discord:

+Swap from old 8TH coin:
+100:1

 https://discordapp.com/invite/K3U6r6J

 Development process